VladimirMarkelov/ttdl/README.md

 - `shell` - sets the shell to execute a binary/script.
 If not set, TTDL uses `["cmd", "/c"]` on Windows, and `["sh", "-cu"]` on other OS.
 If you want to use PowerShell on Windows, change the value to `["powershell", "-c"]`;

-#### Plugin arguments
+#### Plugin interaction

+TTDL pipes a JSON with tags and optional items of a todo that is going to be displayed to a plugin's standard input.
+A plugin must read stdin and after processing the JSON, the plugin must print the result to stdout in the same JSON format.
+If a plugin does not need to change anything, it must print it as is.
+If any plugin fails to execute or produces invalid JSON, the error is printed to standard error and the original todo text is displayed.

-Every plugin receives a single argument: JSON.
-The first script always gets JSON with three obligatory fields:
+The first script always gets JSON with all todo's tags and optional fields.
+Three obligatory fields in the first request(a plugin may remove any of those fields):

 - `description` - original todo's description that TTDL would print by default, plugins can modify it;
 - `optional` - original todo's optional elements (`done`, `pri`, `created`, and `finished`);